DaleFielding/b-boulder/README.md

         I will also be using white, black and grey as neutral colours/shades for typography and background sections.

-        I used a contrast checker on webaim.org to ensure that the color scheme meets the Web Content Accessibility Guidelines for readability.
+        I used a contrast checker on webaim.org to ensure that the colour scheme meets the Web Content Accessibility Guidelines for readability.

 ## Features
-* Responsive on all device sizes
+* Responsive on all device sizes.
-* Meta descriptions to improve SEO
+* Meta descriptions to improve SEO.
-* Semantic elements, alt attributes and sr attributes to assist with accessibility/screen readers
+* Semantic elements, alt attributes and sr attributes to assist with accessibility/screen readers.
-* Logo that directs to home page
+* Logo that directs to the home page.
 * Navigation is sticky to ensure it is always accessible at the top of the page.
-Has links with active status and underline when hovered over
+It has links with active status and underline when hovered over.
 * Navigation changes to hamburger menu for medium size devices and below.
-* Offer banner displays towards the top until scrolled down the page
+* Offer banner displays towards the top until scrolled down the page.
-* Background images scale to always fit the full width of the page
+* Background images scale to always fit the full width of the page.
-* Background banner changes between two different designs depending on device type
+* Background banner changes between two different designs depending on device type.
-* Footer has displays opening times, quick links, icons for social media and a location icon that directs to google maps.
-The footer links include a color transition in keeping with the navigation color.
+* Footer displays; opening times, quick links, icons for social media and a location icon that directs to google maps.
+The footer links include a colour transition in keeping with the navigation colour.
 The layout of the footer adjusts to suit the type of device.

 * About page contains:
-    * Safety information
+    * Safety information.
-    * Video showcasing bouldering facilities
+    * Video showcasing bouldering facilities.
-    * Four images showcasing bouldering facilities
+    * Four images showcasing bouldering facilities.
 * Wellbeing Focus contains:
-    * A statement relating to the companies wellbeing focus.
+    * A statement relating to the company's wellbeing focus.
     * Three images that relate to the facilities on site that assist with wellbeing, including a description for each one.
 * Classes page contains:
     * An accordion which has each of the classes that are on often, which expands when clicked to give a description about each one.
-    * Safety information included in this page also; in case the user has decided not to the about page.
+    * Safety information included in this page also; in case the user has decided not to visit the about page.
-* Classes page contains:
+* Pricing page contains:
     * Confirmation that registration and joining is free and that customers can just turn up on the day.
-    * Four tables which confirm the prices for each service; Bouldering sessions, classes, wellbeing facilities and equipment hire.
-There is also the inclusion of email contact details for oestopathy, to find out availability.
+    * Four tables which confirm the prices for each service; bouldering sessions, classes, wellbeing facilities and equipment hire.
+There is also the inclusion of email contact details for osteopathy, to find out availability for bookings.

 ## Future Implementations
-* An error page, used to indicated if a user has tried to access an incorrect path within the domain
+* An error page, used to indicate if a user has tried to access an incorrect path within the domain.
 * A fully functional calendar for making booking for osteopathy and potentially classes as well.
-This will respond to user to inform them whether or not the booking was successful.
+This will respond to the user, to inform them whether or not the booking was successful.

 ## Testing